 The Financial Assistance Center offers funding for wastewater infrastructure planning and construction through a variety of funding programs.
+If you would like information about available grants for lead service line inventory and water infrastructure projects, visit the Missouri's American Rescue Plan Act (ARPA) 2021 State Fiscal Recovery Funds website.

 State Revolving Fund